camunity/intro-to-web-development/hw1/README.md

 B) run the command: `git commit -m "initial commit"` this creates a commit of the tracked code with the message "initial commit" and saves it to your local repository stored in your project folder.

 C) Run the two commands under the section on Github that says "...or push an existing repository from the command line"
-  - The first one "git remote add origin" connects your project to the remote repository, so you can push and pull code to/from Github.
+  - The first one "git remote add origin ..." connects your project to the remote repository, so you can push and pull code to/from Github,
   - The second one "git push -u origin master" takes the local commit we made in step B) and pushes it to Github

 D) Refresh your Github page and you should see your create-react-app files!